 If you would like any further information regarding the grounds upon which we process your personal data, please contact our Data Protection Officer whose details are below.

-We will require all agents, consultants and sub-contractors and others who are outside the EEA and to whom we transfer your personal data to ensure a similar level of data protection.
+We will require all agents, consultants and sub-contractors and others who are outside the UK and to whom we transfer your personal data to ensure a similar level of data protection.
 When doing so we will comply with applicable data protection requirements and take appropriate safeguards to ensure the security and integrity of your personal data.

-You may contact us anytime using the contact details below, if you would like further information on such safeguards.
+You may contact us anytime using the contact details below if you would like further information on such safeguards.

-Your rights under the GDPR
+Your rights

 • Request access to personal data held by us about you (also known as Data Subject Access Request);